LW83/sorting_hat/README.md

 ### Welcome Page

-  - Once the users non--muggle status has been confirmed they are brought to a new console view welcoming them to Hogwarts.
+  - Once the users non-Muggle status has been confirmed they are brought to a new console view welcoming them to Hogwarts.
   - Again, both the ASCII Generator and Colorama module have been utilised to create a yellow lightning bolt image above the welcome text.
   - The datetime module has been utilised to get the current year so that this will update to the current year whenever the game is being played.

 ![Welcome Page](./docs/welcome-page.png)

   - The user is then asked if they want to get started or if they wish to remove the Sorting Hat i.e. quit.
-  - The answer input must by y or n and validations are in place to ensure no blank entry or other character is accepted.
+  - The answer input must be y or n (or Y or N) and validations are in place to ensure no blank entry or other character is accepted.

 ![Start Sorting](./docs/start-sorting.png)